MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 > - Formatting output as JSON, table, or TSV
 > - Querying, filtering, and formatting single and multiple values
 > - Use If/Then, Case, Do Until, Do While, Grep, and For Each
-> - Work with local and environment variables
+> - Work with variables

 If you don't have an Azure subscription, create an [Azure free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.